LOOKING BACKBy John Turney

-Youngblood says would have been accepting of the situation of he’d been beaten out by a better, younger player.
+Youngblood says would have been accepting of the situation if he’d been beaten out by a better, younger player.
 “That’s part of the game, a young ‘un comes in and chases you out of a job.
 But, nothing against Doogie (Doug Reed) but he wasn’t ready to beat me out.
 I didn’t spend hours and hours in the weight room to be the second strongest defensive lineman on the team, I did it to be the strongest and most in shape defensive lineman on the squad”.
-And in the pass rush, some of our guys couldn’t get out of their own way”.
+And in the pass rush, some of our guys couldn’t get out of their own way.”

 |Rams defensive line coach Marv Gouz.
 Credit: LA Rams|

 "Do what?”
 I'd say.

 He’d say “You cannot let that tackle go, he got to a linebacker.”

 "I told him ‘I made the play’".

 "In our scheme, we don’t let that tackle go.
 You’ve got to knock him back.”

 “Marv, I made the play, I can control those gaps without knocking him back.”

 Marv would say, “You really have to knock that tackle back.”